 She has since been preparing exhibitions for An Tobar on Mull and for Dundee Art Society (images on this page) and has been interviewed by ArtPlantae who published an extended Q&A session about her work, including her links with the LF, on 24 July 2017 under the heading Plants that draw themselves.

-Links below lead to more of her work on this web site.
+Links below lead to more of her work on this web site, including new workshops in 2018.
 The Living Field looks forward to a productive collaboration.

 An Tobar, Mull, March 2018